Central Administration Tribunal – nowadays exercising its powers as an independent judicial authority

 HINTS:

-The Central Administrative Tribunal had been established under Article 323 A of the Constitution (by 42nd constitution amendment act 1976) for adjudication of disputes and complaints with respect to recruitment and conditions of service of persons appointed to public services and posts in connection with the affairs of the Union or other authorities under the control of the Government.
+The Central Administration Tribunal had been established under Article 323 A of the Constitution (by 42nd constitution amendment act 1976) for adjudication of disputes and complaints with respect to recruitment and conditions of service of persons appointed to public services and posts in connection with the affairs of the Union or other authorities under the control of the Government.
 Under the provisions of this article, administrative tribunals act, 1985 was enacted.

 Central Administrative Tribunal established for redressal of grievances